NeuroDesk/neurodesk.github.io/content/en/docs/Getting Started/Neurodesktop/portable.md

 ### Enabling Hardware Acceleration

-- **Windows:** This requires admin privileges.
+- **Windows:** This might require admin privileges in some cases.
 Search in your start menu for "Turn Windows features on or off.".
 Find "Hyper-V Hypervisor" or "Windows Hypervisor Platform" and make sure it's enabled.
 Then restart your computer.
 - **Ubuntu/Other Linux:** It should already work out of the box.
 If not make sure your user account has permission to read/write `/dev/kvm`.
 - **MacOS:** No extra steps required.
 It already works.